 What is it?

 GlaxoSmithKline’s Science in the Summer program in North Carolina is a fun and free science education program that helps elementary and middle-school children “grow into science.”
-Through classes held in your local public library and taught by certified teachers, this program gets kids excited about learning science with hands-on experiments.
-GlaxoSmithKline’s Science in the Summer is sponsored by GlaxoSmithKline (GSK) and administered by Morehead Planetarium and Science Center in partnership with local libraries and local parks and recreation departments.
-This is the sixth year the program is being held in North Carolina.
+Through classes held in your local public library or community center and taught by certified teachers, this program gets kids excited about learning science with hands-on experiments.
+GlaxoSmithKline’s Science in the Summer is sponsored by GlaxoSmithKline (GSK) and administered by Morehead Planetarium and Science Center in partnership with local libraries and local community centers.
+This is the seventh year the program is being held in North Carolina.